genzstaking/genzstaking.github.io/_posts/2022-06-19-how-to-stake-cardano.markdown

 ---
 layout:         post
-title:          "How to Stake Cardano (ADA)" description:‌    "When staking ADA tokens, users can choose whether to outsource the process to delegate stake-pool operators or run their own Cardano staking pool."
+title:          "How to Stake Cardano (ADA)"
 date:           2022-06-19 04:06:44 +0430
 categories:     Cardano
 tags:           ["Cardano", "Staking", "Stake Pool"]